BillJr99/Ursinus-CS274/_pages/Labs/lab-alu4bit.md

    alu: alu1 PORT MAP(x => a(i), ...);
 ```

-I recommend creating a `std_logic_vector(3 downto 0)` called `result` that you wire each of your individual 1-bit ALU results to.
+I recommend creating a `std_logic_vector(3 downto 0)` called `results` that you wire each of your individual 1-bit ALU results to.
 You can add a behavioral line to connect the result to the `result` output pin:

 ```vhdl
 result <= results;
 ```

-You should wire:
+For the 1-bit ALU port maps, you should wire:

 1. Each bit of `a` and `b` to each 1-bit ALU
 2. The `ALUOp` port to all of the 1-bit ALUs